This is part ten of this story, adapted from an on-going

 His Scan revealed that the machine was Level 1 construct created to play orchestral music, and capable of playing two or more pieces simultaneously, yet making such a cacophony work, even make it appealing, as it was now.

-Jilly had followed him into the alley.
-"Hrmm, I'll bet they need repair work on that caravan.
-Maybe I can pick up some tricks, or maybe even some work," she said.
+Jilandri had followed him into the alley.
+"Hm, I'll bet they need repair work on that caravan.
+Maybe I can pick up some work, or at least some news," she said.

 Tempus barely heard.
 His Scan had revealed something else unexpected: a hint of chronal vision on the musical device.
 Usually, his chronal vision only functioned on living, organic creatures.
 That he could pick up a glimpse of chronal vision from an inanimate object meant...
 Well, what does it mean?
 He had to get closer.